xqb64/hstr.rs/README.md

 ![build status](https://github.com/xvm32/hstr-rs/workflows/CI/badge.svg) [![codecov](https://codecov.io/gh/xvm32/hstr-rs/branch/master/graph/badge.svg?token=0BZM100XU5)](https://codecov.io/gh/xvm32/hstr-rs)

 **hstr-rs** is a shell history suggest box.
 Like hstr, but with pages.
 As opposed to original hstr which was the inspiration for this project, hstr-rs does not use history files as a data source, rather, it expects its input to come from stdin.
-Also, hstr-rs does not require you to tweak your `$PROMPT_COMMAND`.
 This means that hstr-rs provides Unicode support out of the box, while avoiding potentially disastrous behavior at the same time.

 hstr-rs is primarily designed to be used with bash, however, there is an ongoing effort to support other shells too, among which zsh is the priority.
 Contributors are very welcome.
 ​